motion/orbit/notes/next-andrey.md

-Organizing general plan for Andrey start, as best I can see.

-Generally these are not set in stone and we can work through them.
-Just a good source of truth for our best list of next up.
+Andrey,

+We just use this at the moment to plan next steps, plus Github PRs.

-Github is just a little too heavy for us at this point.
+The tickets in Github are a bit to heavy for us atm.

+We should both edit it as we go.

+Welcome 🙌

 ---

-## Onboarding plan
+## Onboarding

-1. Get app running - Runthrough of some code together
+1. Get app running
+   - Go over important areas and review tech
-2. Go over some of the "far flung" ideas to be on same page
+2. Go over current plan
-3. Start a document organizing high level ideas
+   - Discuss broad strategy + upcoming months
+3. Edit this together and create our detailed plan for next months

-## Get feedback
+## Feedback

 I'd like you to have time to get familiar with the app and explicitly give feedback.
 I know you have years of interesting experience and probably have many patterns, tools, refactors, etc you recommend.

-In general, want to always work by collaborating on feedback in planning stage!
+Please do send them my way in the initial weeks and ongoing.

+---

+## Initial idea for how we plan

+The ideal way I see things going is:

+- We all establish the desired goals
+- Plan together best way to split that up and rough estimates
+- Then, we individually fill in details for the high level bullet points we planned together

+---

+## My plan, currently

+The best way I can see us going over the next six months involves achieving multiple things.

+1. A great demo that is roughly running on real code.
+2. Polish / productionize the demo while building a website/docs.
+3. Sell that demo while building out "supporting" features (more integrated apps, onboarding, account, etc)

+### Step 1

+I think my best duty here is to come up with the examples ahead of time so we can split out the work to best get there.
+Then, you and Umed essentially split up the steps to make it real and we track that as we go.

+There would be a decent amount of me helping out on UI and app-side stuff I imagine, while you focus on the "running on real code" part, ie: making custom apps a thing + making syncing and space-level features actually work.
+But I don't mind as long as we are tracking directly towards a good demo.

+### Step 2

+Here I'd imagine we get more isolated.
+In general, I'd be on design and you'd be on architecture, but we'd all be focusing on having a few apps we can show and getting the various features behind them polished: dev environment, syncing layers, APIs, and so on.

+### Step 3

+This is longer term, but basically if we make it here we are in good shape.
+Ideally, I'm fully on website.
+I also set up the framework for docs, and you and umed are help fill them in with me.

+Umed likely stays on fleshing out integrations and their APIs.
+While you move into onboarding, account, app store infrastructure, etc.

 ---